 - 9.1.
 The National (Abbey) Open Challenge is a contest held over four sections.
 It has been designed to showcase the ability and temperament of the Society's horses five years and over.
 The four sections consist of Hack, Working, Time Trial and Cattle sections.
 Horses are allocated a score in each section and these scores result in an overall score for the event.
 Horses must record a score in each section to be eligible for an overall score. - 9.2.
 The event is only available to five years and older Registered Australian Stock Horses owned by Financial Members of The Australian Stock Horse Society.
 The Hack and Working sections of the National Open Challenge are judged by one Judge.
 The Cattle section is judged by one Judge.
 A time is recorded in the Time Trial and assessed for penalties by one Judge.
 The time in seconds, plus penalties, becomes the score for this section.
 The Hack, Working and Cattle scores are added together and the Time Trial score is deducted to give an overall score. - 9.2.1.
 During the Hack Section the horse should be calm, supple, obedient and move freely.
 The workout should demonstrate the horse's basic training in a fluent and flowing motion.
 The horse should be relaxed and give a comfortable ride. - 9.2.2.
 The Working Section tests the horse's ability to manoeuvre well whilst engaging his hindquarters during haunch turns and stops.
 The horse should be relaxed and settled during the workout, be light on its feet, well balanced and responsive to the rider's commands, with little or no resistance to the bit. - 9.2.3.
 The course for the Time Trial Section may include jumping small obstacles, opening a gate, and the like.
 Although this is a timed event, some sections of the course may stipulate the horse's pace.
 Penalties may be given for break of pace, knocking over obstacles, etc. - 9.2.4.
-The Cattle Section in general the course is similar to a campdraft course and will consist of two circles; one being on the right and the other on the left and a gate.
-The course can be ridden in whatever the Judge chooses.
-Pegs should be used.
-A gate will be present.
-The time limit in the arena is 40 seconds. - 9.2.4.1.
-It will be scored out of 100 and judged as follows: - 9.2.4.1.1.
-Cut out 25 points - 9.2.4.1.2.
-First circle/peg 25 points - 9.2.4.1.3.
-Second circle/peg 25 points - 9.2.4.1.4.
-Third Circle/gate 25 points - 9.2.5.
-The run will be judged under the same format as the Australian Stockman's Challenge Association Rules 2020. - 9.2.6.
-Each competitor in the cattle section gets a fresh beast, one in and one out.
+The Cattle Work Section These Cattle Working Rules are to be considered the rules of choice for all ASHS Cattle Work sections in all challenges including but not limited to the following; Stockman's Challenges, any Futurity or Maturity with a Cattle Work section, any Junior, Juvenile, Encouragement or Open Challenge with a Cattle Work section, and any other ASHS event that includes a Cattle Work section.